-Properly measuring flour is crucial when baking, so it's important for every baker to learn how to measure flour correctly.
+Properly measuring flour is crucial when baking, so it's important for every baker to learn how to do it correctly.
 Having too much flour can make your baked goods dry or sauces too thick.
+But your recipes may not cook correctly if you use too little.
 Follow these two steps to make sure you know how to measure flour for baking and other recipes:

 It's also important to make sure you're using the correct tools when measuring flour.
 You should only use dry measuring cups (pictured above) for flour, and measuring spoons for smaller amounts.
 You can use just about any spoon for spooning flour out of its container and into a measuring cup, but it'll probably be a little less messy with smaller spoons like tablespoons and dining spoons.

 If your recipe calls for sifted flour, you'll need to have a sifter handy--but if you don't have one, you can use a sieve or a colander.
 Just spoon the flour into the sieve or colander like you would with a sifter, then tap the side or use a fork to help sift the flour through.